Spanish ship San Leandro (1787): Description

-She was rated as a 64-gun ship of the line and originally carried twenty-six 24-pounder guns on her lower gun deck, twenty-eight 12-pounders on her upper deck, twelve 8-pounders on her quarter deck and a pair of 8-pounders on her forecastle.
+The muzzle-loading, smoothbore armament of the San Fulgencio class consisted of twenty-six 24-pounder guns on her lower gun deck, twenty-eight 12-pounders on her upper deck, twelve 8-pounders on her quarter deck and a pair of 8-pounders on her forecastle.
 In March 1793 her 12-pounders were replaced by 18-pounders and most of her 8-pounder guns had been replaced by obuses by 1805.